 Benefits of using named range in Excel

-- Formula written with named range is easy to understand and maintain.
+- Formula written with a named range is easy to understand and maintain.

-- Names are easy to memorable than cell references.
+- Names are easy to memorize than cell references.

 - No need to go back and select the cell or cell range every time you need to refer them.
 Just type the name inside the formula.